GATB/MindTheGap/README.md

 MindTheGap  performs detection and assembly of **DNA insertion variants** in NGS read datasets with respect to a reference genome.
 It is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.
 It takes as input a set of reads and a reference genome.
 It outputs two sets of FASTA sequences: one is the set of breakpoints of detected insertion sites, the other is the set of assembled insertions for each breakpoint.

 **New !** MindTheGap can also be used as a **genome assembly finishing tool**: it can fill the gaps between a set of input contigs without any a priori on their relative order and orientation.
 It outputs the results in a gfa file.
+It is notably integrated as an essential step in the targeted assembly tool **MinYS** (MineYourSymbiont in metagenomics datasets, see [https://github.com/cguyomar/MinYS](https://github.com/cguyomar/MinYS)).

 MindTheGap is a [Genscale](http://team.inria.fr/genscale/) tool, built upon the [GATB](http://gatb.inria.fr/) C++ library, and developed by:
 * Claire Lemaitre